thruston/python-tabulate/README.md

 This is what `dp` does.
 The required argument is a string of digits indicating how many decimal places between 0 and 9 you want for each column.
 There's no default, it just does nothing with no argument, but if your string is too short the last digit is repeated as necessary.
-So to round everything to a whole number do "dp 0".
-To round the first col to 0, the second to 3 and the rest to 4 do "dp 034", and so on.
+So to round everything to a whole number do `dp 0`.
+To round the first col to 0, the second to 3 and the rest to 4 do `dp 034`, and so on.

 ### make [plain|tex|latex|csv|tsv] - set the output format

 `make` sets the output format.
-Normally this happens automagically, but if, for example, you want to separate your input data by single spaces, you might find it helpful to do ":Table 1 make plain" to line everything up with the default two spaces.
+Normally this happens automagically, but if, for example, you want to separate your input data by single spaces, you might find it helpful to do `:Table 1 make plain` to line everything up with the default two spaces.
 Or you might want explicitly to make a plain table into TeX format.

 Note that this only affects the rows, it won't magically generate the TeX or LaTeX table preamble.

 The CSV option should produce something that you can easily import into Excel or similar spreadsheets.
-However beware that it's not very clever: fields with commas in will be enclosed with "double quotes", but my routines are designed to be simple rather than fool proof.
+However beware that it's not very clever: fields with commas in will be enclosed with `double quotes`, but my routines are designed to be simple rather than fool proof.
 To get back from CSV form to plain form do `Table , make plain`, (or just the undo command in Vi).